Speaker presentations

 Carsten Reidies Bjarkam is senior consultant and professor in neurosurgery at Aalborg University Hospital Denmark.
 He is a subspecialized spine surgeon focusing on the use of minimal invasive nervous decompression techniques in the treatment of elderly patients with degenerative spine disease.
 He is a board member of the Scandinavian and the Danish Neurosurgical Societies, and he has for many years enjoyed teaching the coming generations of Scandinavian neurosurgeons at the yearly Beitostollen course in Norway.

-Prof. Juhana Frösén, Tampere University
+Prof. Juhana Frösén

 Juhana Frösén, Professor of Neurosurgery at Tampere University and University Hospital has studied the vascular biology of vessel remodeling for more than 25-years, translating this knowledge into major advances in our understanding of aneurysm formation, growth, and eventual rupture, as well as the formation, growth, and rupture of brain AVMs (arteriovenousmalformations).
 Prof. Frösen is most known for his work on the pathology of the intracranial aneurysm wall, and the association of aneurysm wall remodeling with inflammation and flow conditions.
 Prof. Frösén develops pharmaceutical therapy for intracranial aneurysms and bAVMs, in addition to treating these diseases microsurgically.